 As a solo act he would also enjoy immense success over the years, appearing for example on his own television series the Dean Martin Show; and he always managed to churn out a new album and hit single every now and then.
-Some of my favourites songs and they might be yours too, are That’s Amore, Memories Are Made of This, Your Nobody Til Somebody Loves You, Volare and Return To Me.
+Some of my favourites songs are Return To Me, Memories Are Made of This, Your Nobody Til Somebody Loves You, Volare and That’s Amore.

-I would like to conclude by returning now back to the beginning of this article, where I first mention that today, Christmas Day, is the anniversary of his death.
-Dean Martin on this day in 1995, died quietly of acute respiratory failure from complications of being diagnosed with cancer in his Beverley Hills home in the early hours of the morning.
-Even though it has now almost been twenty years since his death and regardless of the fact that his impact was felt more in a bygone era, his legacy still lives on today, very much so every time we turn on a radio station or sit down to watch a Martin and Lewis movie.
+I would like to conclude by returning now back to the beginning of this article, where I first mention that today was the anniversary of Dean Martin’s death.
+For on this day in 1995, Martin died quietly of acute respiratory failure, from complications of being diagnosed with cancer, in his Beverley Hills home in the early hours of the morning.
+Even though it has now some twenty years since his death and regardless of the fact that his impact was felt more in a bygone era, his legacy still lives on today, very much so every time we turn on a radio station or sit down to watch a Martin and Lewis movie.
 His songs have often also featured as soundtracks to films like Moonstruck and more importantly to our lives.
 Finally, it is only fitting that we are reminded that apart from his stage and on screen legend and singing ability, he was also an enthusiastic golfer, a humble humanitarian, a co founder of the Muscular Dystrophy Association telethon and an activist against racial intolerance.

 Related Article: Are You Too Cool For Martin and Lewis?
 Not Me !